jenkinsci/electricflow-plugin/README.md

 }
 ```

-## Trigger Release in CloudBees CD
+## Triggering releases in CloudBees CD

 This Integration allows you to trigger a release in CloudBees CD.